Zetman: Manga

-Outside Japan, the series is licensed by Editorial Ivrea in Argentina, by Grupo Editorial Vid in Mexico, by Star Comics in Italy, by Glénat in Spain, and in France by Tonkam.

 Anime

 Zetman was adapted into an anime television series directed by Osamu Nabeshima, with screenplay by Atsuhiro Tomioka, and character design by Hirotoshi Takaya.
 Gabriele Roberto supervised the music.
 It was broadcast for 13 episodes on Yomiuri TV, Tokyo MX and BS11 from April 3 to June 26, 2012.

 The anime was available on streaming on Hulu and Viz Media's streaming service.
 The series started streaming on RetroCrush on November 12, 2021.

-Episode list
+Episodes

 Reception

 By October 2011, the manga had sold 3.5 million copies.

 Sébastien Kimbergt of Animeland noted that the author's previous tales were about "teens' trifles", in contrast to Zetmans "brutal adventures with a profound darkness", and that they preferred Zetman to the author's other works.
 Animeland noted that Zetman was serialised over a period of many years, which Animeland says gave "the advantage of time to refine the script".
 Mickaël Géreaume from Planet BD felt that the first volume was inspired by the author's great love of Batman, finding it surprising considering the author's other works were romantic comedies.